fabioviola-cmcc/CMCC_cheatsheets/LSF.md

   $ bsla
   ```

-- To see details of a service class
+- To see details of a service class:
   ```
   $ bsla <SC_NAME>
   ```